Jump Start Your 24 Volt Battery Safely – Quick Guide

 5. After ensuring the 24 Volt engine is running smoothly, carefully remove the jumper cables, starting with the negative ones followed by the positive, to prevent any electrical surges.

-See also Jump Start Your BMW: Battery in Trunk Guide
+See also Jump Start Car with 20V Battery - Quick Guide

 It’s crucial that the process is followed accurately to avoid any damage to the vehicle’s electrical system.
 Double-check the connections before starting the vehicle and maintain a clean contact at the terminals for optimal electrical connectivity.